eugene254-ship-it/VolunTEENS/README.md

 ## Back-end (Server)

-The backend repository used for this project can be found at [its-raining-raincoat-backend]( https://github.com/maybelline-ang/its-raining-raincoat-backend).
-The technologies used for the backend are: Node.js, Express, MongoDB & Atlas, Mongoose, UUID, and Bcrypt.
+The backend repository used for this project can be found at the technologies used for the backend are: Node.js, Express, MongoDB & Atlas, Mongoose, UUID, and Bcrypt.

 ### Back-end Repository Structure